1796–97 United States Senate elections: Tennessee (initial)

-Tennessee (special, Class 1)
+Tennessee (special, class 1)

-The term of the initially-elected senator, Democratic-Republican William Cocke, ended March 3, 1797 and the Tennessee legislature failed to elect a senator for the new term.
-The Governor of Tennessee, therefore, appointed Cocke to begin the term, pending a special election.
-Cocke, however, lost that October 6, 1798 special election to Democratic-Republican Daniel Smith.
+The term of the initially elected senator, Democratic-Republican William Cocke, ended March 3, 1797, and the Tennessee legislature failed to elect a senator for the new term.
+The governor of Tennessee, therefore, appointed Cocke to begin the term, pending a special election.
+Cocke, however, lost that October 6, 1798 special election to Democratic-Republican Andrew Jackson.

-Tennessee (special, Class 2)
+Tennessee (special, class 2)

 Democratic-Republican William Blount was expelled July 8, 1797 for conspiracy with the Kingdom of Great Britain.
 Democratic-Republican Joseph Anderson was elected September 26, 1797 to finish Blount's term.

 Vermont

 Incumbent Democratic-Republican Moses Robinson resigned October 15, 1796.

-Federalist Isaac Tichenor was elected October 18, 1796 both to finish Robinson's term and to the new term that would begin March 4, 1797.
+Federalist Isaac Tichenor was elected October 18, 1796, both to finish Robinson's term and to the new term that would begin March 4, 1797.
 However, Tichenor resigned just one year later, October 17, 1797, to become Governor of Vermont.
-Federalist Nathaniel Chipman was then elected October 17, 1797 to finish the term.
+Federalist Nathaniel Chipman was then elected October 17, 1797, to finish the term.